Section A: What is a Right to Work Share Code?

 What should I do if my employer is unable to verify my share code?

 Ensure that the share code and your date of birth are correct.
 If the problem persists, generate a new share code and provide it to your employer.
-If technical issues continue, contact the UK Home Office for assistance.
+If technical problems continue, you should contact the UKVI Resolution Centre for help with your UKVI account or digital status.

 What are the consequences of not having a Right to Work Share Code?

-Employees without a valid Right to Work Share Code may face difficulties in securing employment.
+Where an individual’s status is held digitally and they cannot provide a valid Right to Work share code or acceptable alternative evidence, an employer may be unable to complete a compliant check and may lawfully decide not to proceed with employment.
+Employers who fail to carry out a prescribed check face civil penalty and, in serious cases, criminal and reputational consequences.
 Employers who fail to verify the right to work status can face civil penalties, criminal charges, and damage to their business reputation.

 How often do employers need to check the right to work status?